kyverno/kyverno/DEVELOPMENT.md

 ## Deploying a local build

-After [building local images](#building-local-images), it is often usefull to deploy those images in a local cluster.
+After [building local images](#building-local-images), it is often useful to deploy those images in a local cluster.

 We use [KinD](https://kind.sigs.k8s.io/) to create local clusters easily.